 - 1 tablespoon vanilla

-- Transfer mixture to the ice cream maker and process as directed.
+- Pour into the ice cream maker and process as usual.

 - Scrape into pint or quart containers and freeze until firm.